General Electric GE90: Development

 The GE90 engine was launched in 1990 to provide a large turbofan engine for the Boeing 777, a wide-body, long-range, twin-engine jet airliner.
-GE Aviation teamed with Snecma (France, 24%), IHI (Japan) and Avio (Italy) for the program.
+GE Aviation teamed with Snecma (France, 24%), IHI (Japan), and Avio (Italy) for the program.
 The GE90 would face stiff competition as Pratt & Whitney and Rolls-Royce would also offer engines for the 777, the PW4000 and Trent 800, respectively.

-The major innovation of the GE90 was that it used 22 carbon fiber composite fan blades, technology first developed for the GE36.
+The major innovation of the GE90 was that it used 22 carbon fiber composite fan blades, a technology first developed for the GE36.
 These blades provided double the strength at one-third the weight of traditional titanium fan blades.
 The 22 fan blades were a significant reduction from the 38 blades used in GE's prior large turbofan, the CF6, despite the 30 in greater diameter of the GE90.
-Having fewer fan blades reduces the engine weight and improves aerodynamic efficiency.
+Having fewer fan blades reduces the engine's weight and improves aerodynamic efficiency.

-With the stiff competition to equip the first generation 777 models (777-200 and 777-200ER), GE tried to branch out and use the GE90 for other aircraft.
+With stiff competition to equip the first-generation 777 models (777-200 and 777-200ER), GE sought to branch out and use the GE90 on other aircraft.
 Then-CEO Brian H. Rowe went so far as to offer to pay for the development of the GE90 for the Airbus A330, but Airbus rebuffed the plan, instead choosing to focus on the four-engine A340 for the long-haul market.

 In the late 1990s, Boeing began developing the second-generation 777 long-range variants (777-200LR, 777-300ER, and 777F).
-For these aircraft a more powerful engine in the thrust class of 100000 lbf was required, leading to talks between Boeing and engine manufacturers.
+For these aircraft, a more powerful engine in the 100000 lbf thrust class was required, leading to talks between Boeing and engine manufacturers.
 General Electric offered to develop the GE90-115B engine, while Rolls-Royce proposed developing the Trent 8104 engine.
 In 1999, Boeing announced an agreement with General Electric, beating out rival proposals.
-Under the deal with General Electric, Boeing agreed to only offer GE90 engines on new 777 versions.
-The GE90-115B had its first run at the GE facility in Peebles, Ohio in November 2001.
+Under the deal with General Electric, Boeing agreed only to offer GE90 engines on new 777 versions.
+The GE90-115B had its first run at the GE facility in Peebles, Ohio, in November 2001.